poonchuanan/tp/docs/UserGuide.md

 ### 7.3.2 Finding entries via keywords - either

-Similar to the above command, this is an advanced command that refines your search term.
-As long as just one of your description keyword matches in the entry, the entry will be listed.
+Want to show even more search results?
+As long as just one of your description keyword matches a description in the entry, the entry will be listed.

 Format for find by just one matching description: `find e/ **DESCRIPTION1** / **DESCRIPTION2** / **DESCRIPTION3** ...`
 >There is no limit to the number of descriptions allowed.